-Solution: use natural fresheners or do home-made ones.
+Solution: diffuse 100% pure essential oils, use natural fresheners and candles or do home-made ones.

 “Although no specific evidence has linked human or animal autoimmune disease development to BPA exposure, many of the mechanisms known to exist in autoimmune pathophysiology also appear to exist with immune reactivity from BPA exposure.” *****

-Solution: it looks impossible to completely avoid plastic but it is critical to reduce your exposure to plastic as much as possible even if you do not suffer from any autoimmune disease.
-Instead of plastic buy and use glass, stainless steel, ceramics and wood containers, bottles, cups, mugs, utensils, pan, baking trays and baking molds; avoid plastic #3 and #7; avoid canned products; limit your exposure to plastic products; use bulk food (not the ones in plastic packaging); do not use liquid infant formula that has BPA lined in the bottles.
+Solution: it looks impossible to completely avoid plastic but it is crucial to reduce the application of plastic as much as possible even if you do not suffer from any autoimmune diseases.
+Instead of plastic buy and use glass, stainless steel, ceramics and wood containers, bottles, cups, mugs, utensils, pan, baking trays and baking molds; avoid plastic #3 and #7; avoid canned products; limit your exposure to plastic products; use bulk food (not the ones in plastic packaging – e.g. package free shops!); do not use liquid infant formula that has BPA lined in the bottles.

 The most important is: do not microwave plastic containers!
 Even if they are BPA free, they still might leach other chemicals into your food.

-5. Medicine: healthy households need herbs.
+5. Medicine: healthy households need herbs and 100% pure essential oils.
 My household is full of fresh herbs and artificial-free herbal teas so I can serve my family in any situation.
 The Györgytea palette is satisfactory as it provides teas for prevention, diabetes and many other problems.
 I have one pack from almost all of the teas at home, because they do not only affect the problems that have already arisen, but also continuous consumption of these (consumed according to the instructions!) are perfect for prevention.

-You see how many things you can change in your household without changing a lot or paying more.
+You see how many things you can change in your household, without giving up on lot or paying more.
 If you would like to get more tips, sign up to Georganic program where you receive the knowledge how to transform your house from toxic to healthy.